ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

 ## Step 1 — derive structure from rules, not from copying an example

-**Don't copy a `src/page-example/*` composition wholesale** — they're fixed Storybook demos, fine for inspiration, not for reuse as-is.
+**Don't copy a `src/page-example/*` composition wholesale — and don't copy your own most recent build of the same page type either.** The second one is the easier trap: once one page of a given type exists, it's tempting to reuse it as an implicit template for "efficiency," which is the exact same mistake with a different source.
+Two same-type pages landing on an identical component skeleton (same hero component, same set of content sections, same layout) with only the text swapped means structure wasn't actually re-derived — go back through Step 1's rules and the matrix's alternatives (Banner vs Carousel vs a visible page-header for the hero;
+Card vs Content-item vs Featured-item vs Story-card vs Spotlight for content highlights) and make an independent choice.
+Some repetition across pages is fine and expected where there's no real alternative for a role (Navigation- list for site wayfinding, Fact-figures for stats) — that's not the same failure as reusing a whole skeleton.
 Rules that hold for every page:

 - `site-header` first, `site-footer` last, always.
 Use `lib.js`'s `standardSiteHeader()`/`standardSiteFooter()` — they already wire logos and